giovanniboscu/continuous-section-field/README.md

 It adds a practical layer on top of multiple CSF segments: junctions are handled deterministically and you can query sections/properties anywhere with a single global API (section(z), section_full_analysis(z))

 ---
-## Reference System

-Two section planes are defined:

-- start section at `z = 0`
-- end section at `z = L`
-- the beam axis is aligned with the `z`-axis, normal to the section planes

-All section geometries must be provided in this local reference system.

----
 ## 🛠 Installation & Quick Start

 To use the **CSF** engine, it is recommended to work inside a virtual environment.